-† Situated on the western coast of the Indian peninsula, between the Concan and Malabar (forvernors.
-Under the latter head may be classed Toolava, the region (formerly part of Dravida) distinguished in European maps as the Carnatic-a tract, says Colonel Wilks, which "by a fatality unexampled in the history of nations, neither is nor ever was known by that name to the people of the province, or of any part of India."\ The misnomer originated in the conquest of Toolava by the government of Canara Proper,+ not long before the partition of the dominions of that state between the kings of Golconda and Beejapoor.
-These sovereigns, in dividing a country of whose condition and history they were wholly ignorant, were satisfied with the sweeping designations of the Carnatic Bala Ghaut and Payeen Ghaut (above and below the Ghauts) +- appellations which were transferred with the dominion over the region thus arbitrarily renamed-when all other Mohammedan governments were swallowed up in Mogul supremacy.
-In 1706, a chief named Sadut Oollah Khan (through the influence of Daud Khan Panni, § then viceroy of the Deccan), was appointed by the emperor nabob of the Carnatic Bala Ghaut and Payeen Ghaut, and he continued to fill that position after the death of his patron and the accession of the nizam.
+† The great geographical feature of the south of India is a central eminence of 3,000 to 5,000 feet in height, above the level of the sea, separated by abrupt declivities from the low flat countries to the vernors.
+Under the latter head may be classed Toolava, the region (formerly part of Dravida) distinguished in European maps as the Carnatic-a tract, says Colonel Wilks. which "by a fatality unexampled in the history of nations, neither is nor ever was known by that name to the people of the province, or of any part of India."
+The misnomer originated in the conquest of Toolava by the government of Canara Proper,† not long before the partition of the dominions of that state between the kings of Golconda and Beejapoor.
+These sovereigns, in dividing a country of whose condition and history they were wholly ignorant, were satisfied with the sweeping designations of the Carnatic Bala Ghaut and Payeen Ghaut (above and below the Ghauts) 1-appellations which were transferred with the dominion over the region thus arbitrarily renamed-when all other Mohammedan governments were swallowed up in Mogul supremacy.
+In 1706, a chief named Sadut Oollah Khan (through the influence of Daud Khan Panni, & then vicerov of the Deccan), was appointed by the emperor nabob of the Carnatic Bala Ghaut and Paveen Ghant, and he continued to fill that position after the death of his patron and the accession of the nizam.
 Sadut Oollah is supposed to have fixed the seat of his government at Arcor about the year 1716, no inscription or authority (says Colonel Wilks) having been discovered to prove the previous existence of a capital on that site.
-He died in 1732, leaving no issue male; but through the precautions taken in behalf of his nephews and adopted sons, Dost Ali and Bâkir Ali, the latter continued to be governor of Vellore, while the former succeeded in establishing himself as nabob of the Carnatic, despite the opposition of the nizam, whose jealous interference prevented his procuring an authentic commission from Delhi. period of his accession, the new nabob had two sons; the elder, Sufder Ali, had reached manhood: he had also several daughters, one of whom was married to a distant relative, the afterwards famous Chunda Sahib, who first acquired notoriety by his treacherous acquisition of TRICHINOPOLY.
-This little east and west, which form a belt of small and unequal breadth between the hills and the ocean. central eminence is usually named the Bala Ghaut; and the lower belt, the Payeen Ghaut-Ghaut signifying a mountain pass or break.
+He died in 1732, leaving no issue male; but through the precautions taken in behalf of his nephews and adopted sons, Dost Ali and Bâkir Ali, the latter continued to be governor of Vellore, while the former succeeded in establishing himself as nabob of the Carnatic, despite the opposition of the nizam, whose jealous interference prevented his procuring an authentic commission from Delhi.
+At the period of his accession, the new nabob had two sons; the elder, Sufder Ali, had reached manhood: he had also several daughters, one of whom was married to a distant relative, the afterwards famous Chunda Sahib, who first acquired notoriety by his treacherous acquisition of TRICHINOPOLY.
+This little east and west, which form a belt of small and unequal breadth between the hills and the ocean.
+This central eminence is usually named the Bala Ghaut; and the lower belt, the Payeen Ghaut-Ghaut signifying a mountain pass or break.